-Jawshing Arthur Liou (b.1968) currently lives and works in Indiana, US.
+Jawshing Arthur Liou (b.1968) currently lives and works in USA.

 GALLERY EXHIBITION